Skip to content

 Manual Upload

-Use plugin to enable generateSourceMapOnly = true, execute gradle task assembleRelease to generate, or manually package into zip file, then manually upload to datakit or upload from TrueWatch Studio, recommend using zip command line for packaging, avoid packing system hidden files into zip package, symbol upload please refer to sourcemap upload
+Use plugin to enable generateSourceMapOnly = true, execute gradle task assembleRelease to generate, or package it into a zip file yourself, then upload it to datakit or upload it from TrueWatch Studio.
+It is recommended to use the zip command line for packaging to avoid including some system hidden files in the zip package.
+For symbol upload, please refer to sourcemap upload

-Unity Native Symbol files please refer to official documentation
+For Unity Native Symbol files, please refer to the official documentation

 Permission Configuration Description

-READ_PHONE_STATE No Used to obtain mobile cellular network device information
+READ_PHONE_STATE No Used to get the phone's cellular network device information.

-For how to apply for dynamic permissions, please refer to Android Developer
+For how to apply for dynamic permissions, refer to Android Developer

 Plugin AOP Ignore